 The solvency requirement is calculated using an 8+ approach, where capital is reserved within the risk areas; credit risk, market risk, operational risk, other risks and supplements due to statutory requirements.
-The solvency requirement is calculated using the bank's risk profile, external factors and budget assumptions for the coming year, in addition to other factors such as increased provisions for poor and non-performing customers.
+The solvency requirement is calculated using the bank's risk profile, capital position and considerations regarding the future, which can be of significance, including the budget.